Fall Prevention in Nursing Homes

 Sources:

-1 https://www.cdc.gov/falls/facts.html
+1 https://www.cdc.gov/falls/about/index.html

 2 Florence CS, Bergen G, Atherly A, Burns ER, Stevens JA, Drake C. Medical Costs of Fatal and Nonfatal Falls in Older Adults.
 Journal of the American Geriatrics Society, 2018 March, DOI:10.1111/jgs.15304